mehradi-github/Kubernetes-kubeadm/README.md

 ```
 ## kubectl Cheat Sheet
 This page contains a list of commonly used kubectl commands and flags. [**kubectl Cheat Sheet**](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)

+## Ingress NGINX Controller
+ingress-nginx is an Ingress controller for Kubernetes using NGINX as a reverse proxy and load balancer.